jamessturges/jamessturges.github.io/README.md

-# Welcome to my website!
+# Welcome!
 Hi!
-My name is James Sturges, a technical consultant and software development professional.
+My name is James Sturges, a solutions architect specializing in the field of enterprise data management.

 ## Contact
 Email me at [james@sturges.dev](mailto:james@sturges.dev)